wwarthen/RomWBW/Source/Doc/Applications.md

 was originally adapted from Ward Christensen's MODEM2 by Keith Petersen and is labeled version 12.5.

-The original source of the application was found in the Walnut Creek CD-ROM and is called XMDM125.ARK dated 7/15/86.
+The original source of the application was found on the Walnut Creek CD-ROM and is called XMDM125.ARK dated 7/15/86.

 The actual application is virtually untouched in the RomWBW